Posted by Parke Rogers Dentistry on Feb 23 2018, 09:02 AM

 Recognizing occlusal disease early is essential in order to minimize the damage to your oral health.
 If you notice or experience any of the symptoms above, you should make sure your dentist is aware of them.
 Working together with your dentist will help keep occlusion working for your health and not against it.

-If you think you might have occlusal disease, today or visit our for more information.
+If you think you might have occlusal disease, contact us today or visit our website for more information.

 9191 Pinecroft Dr STE 270, The Woodlands, TX 77380

 MON 7:30 am - 4:30 pm

 WED - THU 7:30 am - 4:30 pm